parquett/OOP/README.md

 # oop
-This repository contains all laboratory workk for OOP course
+This repository contains all laboratory works for OOP course